defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### Change the Runner Executor

-This package supports both the Kubernetes executor and the instance fleeting executor for running CI jobs.
+This package supports Kubernetes executor, docker-autoscaler, and instance fleeting executor for running CI jobs.
 The Kubernetes executor is default, but to swap to the fleeting executor change the following:

 #### `uds-gitlab-runner-config` chart:

 - `executor` - set this to `instance` to flip the executor to use fleeting instances
+- `executor` - set this to `docker-autoscaler` to enable docker based CI options.
+It still relies on instance runner configuration.

 #### `gitlab-runner` chart: